 The Upside of Airbnb’s Deck

-First-time founders often focus so much on making their presentations visually appealing that they miss the essential qualities of a good pitch deck.
+First-time founders often focus all their attention on the presentation’s design and visuals.
+Unfortunately, while the slides look great, they often lack the essential qualities of a good pitch deck.
 Over-designing can cause distraction and pull your audiences’ focus to the wrong elements.
 As Steve Jobs once said, simplicity is the ultimate sophistication.

 Airbnb’s pitch deck is the perfect representation of effective simplicity.
-The team begins the pitch deck by explaining the customer problem (such as the price of hotels) and then uses statistics to prove the market potential.
+The deck successfully explains the customer problem (such as the price of hotels) and uses statistics to prove market potential.
 It defines the challenge entirely before beginning its introduction to the company’s product, service, and feature offering.

-The founders represent the solution with only seven words – “Search By City.
+The founders represented the solution with only seven words – “Search By City.
 Review Listings.
 Book It!”
 Our team fell in love with this approach.
-Too often, entrepreneurs spend all their time talking about the product itself and don’t spend nearly enough time on the things necessary to investors, such as the strategy and the potential to generate a high ROI.

 Airbnb – A Fundraising Success Story

-Before this pitch deck, founders Brian Chesky and Joe Gebbia were inexperienced in fundraising.
-However, even with little experience, they closed a $600,000 seed round led by Sequoia Capital.
+Before this pitch deck, founders Brian Chesky and Joe Gebbia had no fundraising experience.
+However, even without expertise, they closed a $600,000 seed round led by Sequoia Capital.
 In total, Airbnb raised $4.4 billion over several financing rounds.

 Need more information?
 Check out our full breakdown of Airbnb’s pitch deck.